StatBiomed/SNPmanifold/README.md

 ## Installation

-Quick install can be achieved via pip
+Quick install can be achieved via pip (python 3.8 needed)

 ```bash
 # for published version